mimrock/musichammer/README.md

 # MusicHammer

-Split songs into their parts — guitar, vocals, drums, bass and more — and practice along with any of them muted or soloed.
-Everything runs locally on your own machine: your audio never leaves your computer.
+Split songs into their parts (guitar, vocals, drums, bass, and more) and practice along with any of them muted or soloed, or remove vocals for karaoke.
+Everything runs locally on your own machine: your audio never leaves your computer and the app doesn't send any data anywhere.

 Installers for Windows (10/11) and Linux (AppImage / .deb) are on the [Releases](https://github.com/mimrock/musichammer/releases) page.
 On first launch the app asks before downloading its audio engine (about 1.5 GB, or 3.5 GB with an NVIDIA GPU); separation models (~0.7 GB each) are downloaded on demand from their authors' original repositories, with each model's license shown in the app.